Aleyvs/stock-analysis/README.md

 Maybe with a dataset of this size the time difference is not very significant.
 But if Steve's parents ever want to broaden their options and see a report of more companies the refactored code only takes 20% of the time the original code takes to run.

+## Summary

+ ### Advantages and disadvantages of refactoring code

+The main advantage of refactoring code will always be making the code more efficient.
+This gives the oportuninty of running a script in less time, or getting infomration faster.
+Also, refactoring to make a code more comprenhensible and easier to maintain when different coders work on the same code is a huge advantage.
+A big disadvantage could be that it could introduce errors or bugs into the code or make it less efficient, and refactoring code is very time consuming, we have to be aware that the chagne made will be valuable in comprison with the man hrs spent refactoring it.

+### Pros and cons applied to refactoring the original VBA script

+Applying the above points to our refactor work I would say that it is not benefficial in the time vs bennefit comparison.
+If Steve were paying someone to refactor the code it would not be an insignificant cost for the benefit of a fraction of a second.
+Maybe in this situation keeping the original code could work just as well.